 Avoid distracting content in the background.
-Choose a good lighting and keep your photos on brand and consistent.
-It’s not advisable to have photos of your team members taken from different angles with different colour palettes and noisy backgrounds.
+Choose good lighting and keep your photos on brand and consistent.
+It’s not advisable to have photos of your team members taken from different angles with different color palettes and noisy backgrounds.

 Testimonials for your website

 You might not have a lot of testimonials in the beginning, but this is a big asset.
 This shows your prospects that you are good at what you do and that your clients are satisfied.
-It’s just like the ‘trusted’ seller badge in eBay or ‘super-host’ badge on airbnb!
+It’s just like the ‘trusted’ seller badge in eBay or the ‘super-host’ badge on Airbnb!

 If you are not a writer or just do not feel comfortable with words, find someone who is and hire them.
 This is not in your budget?
 Try to keep it short.
 Choose your headings carefully and make sure they are relevant to your message.
 Write a short paragraph and voila!
 And make sure to spellcheck.
-There are plenty of SEO companies which can help your website rank better through specialised in copywriting.
+There are plenty of SEO companies that can help your website rank better by specializing in copywriting.

-Now that you are done and your content is ready, its all about copy and paste and inserting your media.
+Now that you are done and your content is ready, it’s all about copy and paste and inserting your media.
 Remember that consistency is key.
-I would recommend that you should use no more that 3 or 4 fonts on your website and keep the sizes and colours consistent.
+I would recommend that you should use no more than 3 or 4 fonts on your website and keep the sizes and colors consistent.
 You want a clear message in an uncluttered space displayed in a very consistent way.
 That is the basics of branding.

 And don’t forget the call-to-action buttons!
-They are your best friends when it comes to leads conversion.
+They are your best friends when it comes to lead conversion.